Committed to Helping

-We are happy to update clients on the expected time for the Office to respond, based on the number of patent applications in the category of applications before it.
+We are happy to update you on the expected time for the Office to respond, based on the number of patent applications in the category of applications before yours.

 Applications are typically published for all the world to see at 18 months after filing.
-However, applicants can request either an early publishing date, or to refrain from publishing the patent application until it issues.
-These are strategic decisions which a patent applicant must make and depends on their specific situation.
+However, applicants can request either an early publishing date or to refrain from publishing the patent application until it issues.
+These are strategic decisions that you must make depending on your specific situation.

-Eventually, the Patent Office issues what we refer to as the First Office Action, so designated because it indicates that it is now engaged with the patent application.
-At this point, we respond to the First Office Action, and they will reply back, until we eventually receive a Final Rejection, or a Notice of Allowance.
+Eventually, the Patent Office issues what we refer to as the First Office Action, so designated because it is the first reaction from the Patent Office.
+You can expect movement on the application more quickly from that time.
+At this point, we respond to the First Office Action and maintain communication until we eventually receive a Final Rejection or a Notice of Allowance.

-After a Final Rejection, an applicant can abandon the effort, file a Request for Continued Examination (RCE), or appeal the rejection.
-Applicants making money on their invention will tend to file an RCE, which gives the applicant essentially two more opportunities to convince the Patent Office to give them a Notice of Allowance, at the cost between an office action response and a new filing.
+After a Final Rejection, you can abandon the effort, file a Request for Continued Examination (RCE), or appeal the rejection.
+Applicants making money on their invention will tend to file an RCE, which gives the applicant additional opportunities to convince the Patent Office to give them a Notice of Allowance.
 Applicants not making money tend to abandon the endeavor.
-Appeals are more rare, and cost more.
+Appeals are rarer and cost more.

-When the Patent Office issues a Notice of Allowance, the applicant has two months to pay an Issue Fee.
-There is often a need to formalize a drawing or minor changes in the claims to satisfy the Patent Office.
+If the Patent Office issues a Notice of Allowance, you will have two months to pay an issue fee.
+You may also need to formalize a drawing or make minor changes in the claims to satisfy the Patent Office.
 The total is usually less than $1000 to complete the process.

-Let us help you protect your patent and you can relax during your patent processing experience.
+At Norred Law, our Dallas-Fort Worth patent attorneys think there are few things more enjoyable than presenting a new patent to an inventor.
+Let us help you protect your patent so that you can relax during your patent processing experience.